 - Seasonal Saturday morning injury assessments for football players

-- Certified athletic trainer (ATC) services, including on-site practice, game staffing, and rehabilitation and physical therapy services
+- Certified athletic trainer services, including on-site practice, game staffing and rehabilitation services

 - Performance enhancement programs for team sports